goldmont/ROMInstaller/README.md

       ```

 # How to add Fragments?
-After adding the preferences, you must set up the **XML** file in Java.
-To do this you must create a Fragment.
+After adding the preferences, you will have to set up the **XML** file in Java.
+To do this you will have to create a Fragment.
 Fragment has the purpose to show the preferences on the screen in such a way as to interact with them.
 To add a Fragment, just open the **FragmentsCollector** and add at the bottom:

 ```java